ibm-cloud-docs/vmwaresolutions/vmonic/faq-v2t-migration.md

 General support for vSphere 6.x ended on 15 October 2022.
 For more information, see [End of general support for vSphere 6.5 and vSAN 6.5 or 6.6](https://kb.vmware.com/s/article/83223){: external} and [VMware product lifecycle matrix](https://lifecycle.vmware.com/#/){: external}.

-Instances with {{site.data.keyword.cloud_notm}} bare metal servers with vSphere 6.7 cannot be ordered after 21 June 2022. {{site.data.keyword.cloud_notm}} support for ordering all update levels of VMware vSphere 6.5 ended on 10 October 2021, and VMware vSphere 6.5 cannot be ordered after 21 June 2022.
+Instances with {{site.data.keyword.cloud_notm}} bare metal servers with vSphere 6.7 cannot be ordered post 21 June 2022. {{site.data.keyword.cloud_notm}} support for ordering all update levels of VMware vSphere 6.5 ended on 10 October 2021, and VMware vSphere 6.5 cannot be ordered post 21 June 2022.

 {{site.data.keyword.cloud_notm}} recommends an upgrade to vSphere 7.x.
 If you ordered your servers from the VMware Solutions console, the VMware vSphere offering, you have the following options.